m2-oss/calypso/README.md

 ```

 ### Why?
-Passion for going with Java MongoDB Driver in a type-safe manner.
+Passion for going with MongoDB Java Reactive Streams in a type-safe manner.
 * `MongoDB Scala Driver` are wrappers around `org.bson` without advantages.
-* `Reactive Scala Driver for MongoDB` can not be used without shenanigans with Java MongoDB Driver, as well as it
+* `ReactiveMongo` is not compatible with MongoDB Java Reactive Streams, as well as it
   does not offer reasonable API to encode/decode case classes.
 * `MongoLess`, `shapeless-reactivemongo`, `Pure BSON` and `medeia` are based on shapeless, so they are refactoring blind
   and not a safe way to express persistence schema.